Can’t keep up with your child’s constant desire for more? Learn how to raise non materialistic children and instill important values.

 Because the more you give, the higher the standards you set.
 Buying your child a toy car every weekend might bring joy those first few weeks, until she gets upset when you don’t come home with one.
 Rightly so—she has come to expect a toy every weekend and is upset when she doesn’t get one.

 3. Require kids to earn treats and extras

 Should your kids want something that isn’t on your priority list, teach them to save or earn the money.
 Start a savings account for them where they can learn how to budget for big-ticket items.

-With a limited income, they’re forced to make hard decisions on what’s important and what isn’t.
-They’ll also learn how much time and effort goes into making purchases, and that money doesn’t come instantly.
+They’re forced to make hard decisions on what’s important and what isn’t.
+They’ll also learn a lesson on how much time and effort goes into making purchases.

 If they aren’t old enough to grasp the concept of saving, have them wait before you make your purchases.
 My eldest had been hankering for stickers for several weeks before I finally bought them.
-I could spend $2 to buy stickers, but I explained that I don’t want to use my money to buy stickers all the time.
+Sure, I could spend $2 to buy stickers, but I explained that I don’t want to buy stickers all the time.

 The American Psychological Association recommends kids under eight-years-old not see advertising targeting children.
 This is for good reason: